 - Allow your child to go on independent play dates at a friend’s home.
 This will allow your child some independence and self-exploration.
 It also teaches great language skills because they will have to ask for needs such as the bathroom or a drink.

-- Skills Learned: Pretend Play, speaking, listening and comprehending, movement, knowledge of self and others, building relationships with others (adults and children alike)
+- Skills Learned: Pretend play, speaking, gross motor, fine motor, movement, listening and comprehending, movement, knowledge of self and others, building relationships with others (adults and children alike)

 - The Importance of Play